sqlballs/mSQLg2c/modules/03-SQLServerImprovements.md

 - Online clustered columnstore index build and rebuild
 - Resumable online rowstore index build	See Perform Index Operations Online
 - Suspend and resume initial scan for Transparent Data Encryption (TDE)
-- In-Memory Database - leverages memory to store more data in memory to to unlock a new level of scalability across all your database workloads.
+- In-Memory Database - leverages memory to store more data in memory to unlock a new level of scalability across all your database workloads.
 Improvements in the latest version of SQL Server include:
   - In-memory online transaction processing (for OLTP)
   - <a href="https://learn.microsoft.com/en-us/sql/database-engine/configure-windows/hybrid-buffer-pool?view=sql-server-ver15">Hybrid buffer pool</a>, where database pages sitting on database files placed on a persistent memory (PMEM) device will be directly accessed when required
   - <a href="https://learn.microsoft.com/en-us/sql/relational-databases/databases/tempdb-database?view=sql-server-ver15#memory-optimized-tempdb-metadata">Memory-optimized TempDB metadata</a> allows effectively removes tempDB metadata bottlenecks and unlocks a new level of scalability for TempDB heavy workloads.
 The system tables involved in managing temporary table metadata can be moved into latch-free non-durable memory-optimized tables